akweury/spatial_relation_vector/README.md

 The implementation about idea spatial relation vector

 TODO List:
-1. prepare a small dataset.
-2. train a model using for sphere and cube detection.
+1. train a model using for sphere and cube detection.

+---
+##### Create training tensors
+First, run `create_dataset.py` to calculate masks from dataset images and save them as tensors